Yomguithereal/colifrapy/README.md

 Its logic is very similar to a MVC framework and is therefore easy to use.

+A more visually appealing documentation is available [there](http://yomguithereal.github.io/colifrapy/)

 ##Summary
 * [Installation](#installation)
 * [Philosophy](#philosophy)